 Research: Smart, Secure IoT

-The goal of the Robotic Assisted Locomotion (RAL) Lab is to develop robot devices to help people with limited mobility regain their freedom in movement.
+CDM is home to several specialized research labs, including the Robotic Assisted Locomotion (RAL) Lab.
+The goal of the RAL Lab is to develop robot devices to help people with limited mobility regain their freedom in movement.
 Lab members are currently studying locomotion in natural and artificial systems with legs to better understand the physical phenomenon involved in the coordinated movement of the joints transporting our bodies.
 The lab consists of a collegial group of students and professionals of different levels helping in embedded systems, mechanical design, and user testing of the robots.
 Students interested in joining the lab can email Umer Huzaifa.

 The Idea Realization Lab (IRL) is a 4,500 square foot makerspace that includes a variety of state-of-the-art fabrication facilities like 3D printers, thermal formers and molding, and more.
 The IRL also supports several types of rapid prototyping technologies including Inventables X-Carve, laser cutters, vinyl cutters, sergers, and precision multi-axis CNC milling machines.
 Students have access to leading-edge engineering software tools to bring innovative ideas to life.